 Moldova is a landlocked country in Eastern Europe, located between Romania to the west and Ukraine to the north, east and south.
 Moldova emerged as an independent republic in 1991 following the collapse of the Soviet Union.
 The majority of Moldova's 3.6 million citizens (2012 est.) are of Romanian descent, and the two countries share a common cultural heritage.
-The official language is Romanian.
 The city of Chişinău is Moldova's capital.

 Moldova celebrates its national day on 27 August.

 Moldova is a republic with a President, His Excellency Nicolae Timofti, as its Head of State.
 The Head of Government is currently acting Prime Minister, His Excellency Gheorghe Brega.
 The change to acting Prime Minister Brega in October 2015 occurred following a banking scandal in which around US$1 billion disappeared from Moldova’s banking system, sparking numerous large protests.
 The parliament is unicameral, comprising 101 seats, to which members are elected from party lists on a proportional representation basis.
 The President is directly elected by Parliament for a four-year term.
 The President, in turn, appoints the Prime Minister with the approval of Parliament.
 Parliamentary elections were last held on 30 November 2014.

 Moldova has actively participated in the EU's European Neighbourhood Policy.
 In February 2012, the EU launched Free Trade Agreement negotiations with Moldova.
 In April 2014, the EU lifted visa restrictions on Moldova, allowing its citizens to travel freely throughout the EU Schengen passport-free area.
 In June 2014, Moldova signed an Association Agreement with the EU which serves to deepen political, economic and trade relations.

 Moldova is a member of a number of international organisations including the United Nations, International Monetary Fund (IMF), World Bank, World Trade Organization (WTO), Organization for Security and Co-operation in Europe (OSCE) and the European Bank for Reconstruction and Development.
 Moldova is a member of NATO’s Partnership for Peace and the EU’s Eastern Partnership along with Armenia, Azerbaijan, Belarus, Georgia, and Ukraine.

 Transnistria (Transdniestr) dispute